Does Mens Rea Matter?

 Abstract

 Does mens rea matter to the criminal legal system?
 Our study addresses this question by performing the first-ever empirical analysis of a culpable mental state’s impact on administration of a criminal statute.
 We focus on the U.S. Supreme Court’s 2019 decision in Rehaif v.
 United States, which applied a culpable knowledge requirement to the federal felon-in-possession statute, 18 U.S.C. § 922(g).
-Prior to Rehaif, federal courts uniformly treated the critical objective element under 922(g)—whether a firearm or ammunition possessor meets the conditions for one of nine prohibited legal categories—as a question of fact for which an actor could be held strictly liable.
-Adding a knowledge requirement to this element resulted in a significant decline in the likelihood of a defendant being charged with 922(g), the number of 922(g) charges per defendant, the total number of defendants charged with 922(g), and the total number of 922(g) charges filed each month.
-We estimate that these charging reductions prevented 2,365.32 convictions and eliminated 8,419.06 years of prison sentences for 922(g) violations during the eight-month period following issuance of the Rehaif opinion.
-At the same time, prosecutors were just as likely to secure convictions of those they charged with 922(g) after the Rehaif decision as they were before it.
-All told, our study suggests that adding culpable mental states to criminal statutes can meaningfully constrain prosecutorial discretion, lower convictions, and reduce punishment without bringing criminal administration to a halt.
+Prior to Rehaif, federal courts viewed § 922(g)’s critical legal status element—whether a firearm or ammunition possessor meets the conditions for one of nine prohibited categories—as being subject to strict liability.
+After Rehaif, the government must now prove that the target of a § 922(g) prosecution was aware of their prohibited legal status to secure a conviction.
+Our study provides reason to believe that this new mens rea requirement significantly reduced the number of defendants charged with § 922(g) per month, the number of § 922(g) charges filed each month, the number of § 922(g) charges per defendant, and the likelihood that any individual charge of § 922(g) would be adjudicated guilty.
+We estimate these charging reductions prevented 2,365.32 convictions and eliminated 8,419.06 years of prison sentences for § 922(g) violations during the eight-month period between the issuance of the Rehaif opinion and the start of the COVID-19 pandemic, which severely disrupted federal criminal prosecutions.
+At the same time, we also find that the government’s § 922(g) conviction rate—the likelihood that someone charged by federal prosecutors with violating § 922(g) will ultimately be found guilty—did not change after Rehaif.
+All told, our study indicates that mens rea can constrain prosecutorial discretion, lower convictions, and reduce punishment without bringing criminal administration to a halt.

 Keywords: mens rea, empirical legal studies, criminal justice reform, law and social science, legal impact analysis